7 THINGS YOU SHOULD DO ON SUNDAY FOR A PRODUCTIVE WEEK AHEAD

 Take a moment to jot down all the things you need to do that week.

 It doesn’t matter where, but just get the thoughts out of your head and on to a piece of paper.
 You could use the Notes on your phone, Trello (a great little app, check it out here at www.trello.com), even plain old pen and paper.
-Whatever works for you and that’s the easiest for you to update and you’re not likely to forget or lose.
+Whatever works for you, easiest for you to update and you’re not likely to forget or lose.

 The rest of the week may be busy and sometimes things happen that we hadn’t planned on (good things as well as bad).
 This means that we’re not always able to be in the same place at the same time and quality family time just isn’t possible.